release-it/release-it/docs/gitlab-releases.md

 GitLab Releases do not support pre-releases or drafts.

+## Prerequisite checks

+First, release-it will check whether the `GITLAB_TOKEN` environment variable is set.
+Otherwise it will throw an error and exit.
+Then, it will authenticate, and verify whether the current user is a collaborator and authorized to publish a release.

+To skip these checks, use `gitlab.skipChecks`.

 ## Release notes

 By default, the output of `git.changelog` is used for the GitLab release notes.
 This is the printed `Changelog: ...`